cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

 1. Select Installation Method: Create a custom virtual machine
 1. Choose Operating System: Microsoft Windows => Windows Server 2012
 1. Choose a Virtual Disk: Create a new virtual disk (default settings are fine)
-1. Select `Customize Settings` you'll be prompted to save the VM before continuing (any name will do)
+1. Select `Customize Settings`.
+Save the VM before continuing (any name will do)
-  - Other => Compatibility => Select Hardware Compatibility 9
+1. A "Settings" window will pop up for your new VM.
+In the settings window, do the following:
   - Removable Devices =>
     - Camera =>
       - Remove device (incompatible with Hardware Version 9)
     - CD/DVD =>
-      - Select 'Connect CD/DVD Drive'
+      - Check the box 'Connect CD/DVD Drive'
-      - Select ISO disk image
+      - From "This drive is configured to use the following:", select "Choose a disc or disc image" and select your base iso
       - Advanced Options => Bus type => SCSI (required for HW version 9)
+  - Other => Compatibility => Advanced Options: Select "Use Hardware Version" number 9 and click apply
   - System Settings => Processor & Memory => Increase if desired (the defaults are fine, but a little slow).
-1. Start VM
+1. Start VM - Go through Windows installation process if you need to with your ISO (recommend select "Windows Server 2012 Standard with a GUI" if going through installation)
-1. Install VMware Tools
-1. Restart the VM as required to finish the install
+1. Install VMware Tools (in Fusion, you can do this easily from the menu bar with "Virtual Machine" => "Install VMWare Tools", then following install instructions.
+Restart the VM as required to finish the install.
 1. Shutdown the VM
 1. Removable Devices => CD/DVD =>
   - Select 'Autodetect' (i.e. remove install ISO)